henrysky/astroNN/docs/source/tools_gaia.rst

     # Or convert to angle units by using astropy's equivalencies function
     arcsec = pc.to(u.arcsec, equivalencies=u.parallax())

-Coordinates Matching between Catalogue using Bovy's xmatch
+Coordinates Matching between catalogs using Bovy's xmatch
 -------------------------------------------------------------

 Coordinates matching between catalogue can be done by `xmatch` which is just an exact copy from Jo Bovy's `gaia_tools`